Back to Blog

 Impact on Social Security and Medicare

-Pre-tax deductions reduce wages subject to FICA taxes, which can slightly reduce future Social Security benefits since these benefits are based on reported earnings.
-It's crucial to balance current tax savings with future benefits.
+Pre-tax deductions reduce wages subject to FICA taxes (Social Security and Medicare), which can slightly reduce future Social Security benefits since these benefits are based on reported earnings.
+The reduction is generally minimal, and the tax savings often outweigh the long-term impact.
+For example, if you reduce your taxable income by $10,000 per year for 30 years, it might reduce your estimated Social Security benefit by a small percentage.
+It's crucial to balance current tax savings with future benefits and consider your overall retirement plan.

 Annual Limits and Eligibility

-Certain pre-tax deductions have annual limits and eligibility requirements:
+Certain pre-tax deductions have annual limits and eligibility requirements.
+Failing to understand these limits can lead to missed opportunities or penalties:

 Accurate Payroll Input